freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 Each layout panel includes its outgoing **Transition to Layout N** controls below the cross-section.
 A closed spline also displays the transition from its last layout back to its first layout at the spline seam.

 Wires use a continuous linear transition by default and therefore do not need individual rows.
 Use the numbered **Override Wires** buttons to expose only the wires that need custom behavior.
 Each exposed wire has one compact row containing its **Continuous** checkbox and transition curve.
 Clear **Continuous** when that wire should intentionally stop, restart, or jump at the next layout position.
 Turning off a numbered override resets that wire to the continuous linear default and hides its row.
-Only indices present in both layouts are available.
+A transition button is available only when that wire is active in both layouts.
 Existing authored non-continuous or non-linear transitions are automatically retained as overrides.

 A continuous wire starts at the current layout's exact position and diameter, then transitions to the next layout's exact values over the physical distance between their positions.
 Its rendered tube, Scene view centerline, and ball-channel collider therefore stay joined.
 The rendered path also shares one tangent across the layout boundary, preventing a crease when one layout uses an extreme offset.

+An inactive wire ends at the next layout boundary, or starts there when it becomes active.
+It is never treated as continuous across an inactive layout: its stored inactive position does not blend into or otherwise change the position authored for a later active span.

 The **Transition Curve** controls the interpolation shape over that single layout-to-layout span.
 Its horizontal axis runs from the current layout position to the next and its vertical axis is the amount of the transition applied.
 The default linear curve moves the wire at a constant rate; reshape it to ease the wire into or out of the new position.
 Curve endpoints are always treated as 0 and 1 so both generated wire tubes and collider profiles reach the exact authored layouts.
 Move either layout's **Position** to change where the transition begins, where it ends, and how much route distance it occupies.

 ## Default Rail Positions

 New Wire Rail components start with four rails.
+Choose the component-wide **Rails** value from 1–6 in Render Geometry.
 The recommended layouts use an 8 VPX-unit reference wire diameter and are arranged around a 50 VPX-unit ball.

 | Rail count | Default centerline offsets (X, Z) | Layout |
 | --- | --- | --- |